-Start.
-Your actual group session will most likely begin here with an icebreaker designed to help you ease into the study and get everyone talking.
-A brief description of J.D.'s teaching helps set the stage for hearing from God during each video teaching session.
+START.
+Your actual group session will most likely begin here with an icebreaker that's designed to help you ease into the study and get everyone talking.
+A brief description of J. D.'s teaching helps set the stage for hearing from God during each video teaching session.

-Watch.
-Key statements from the video session are provided so you can follow along and take notes as J.D. and his guests discuss the content.
+WATCH.
+Key statements from the video session are provided so that you can follow along and take notes as J. D. and his guests discuss the content.

-Discuss.
-These questions help the group study Scripture passages that reinforce J.D.'s teaching on the video.
-Each question is designed to lead the group deeper into the gospel so the gospel becomes foundational in members' lives.
-These questions facilitate the work the Holy Spirit is accomplishing in the lives of individuals and the group.
+DISCUSS.
+These questions help the group study Scripture passages that reinforce the teaching on the video.
+Each question is designed to lead the group deeper into the concepts discussed each week so we can more fully appreciate the gospel's ongoing work in our lives.
+These questions facilitate the work that the Holy Spirit is accomplishing in the lives of individuals and the group.